 Hours of hefting a sixteen and a half inch viola tires me out and leads to some uncomfortable pains.
 After a week of rehearsals with the National Youth Orchestra of the USA, I was lucky enough to participate in a yoga session with Nicole; I left feeling relaxed, and with a heightened sense of awareness, which kept me feeling muchbetter for the rest of the orchestra tour.
 Conversing with Nicole shed light on how I could further strengthen the mind-body-instrument connection, and made plain Nicole’s extensive knowledge and experience with yoga, inspiring me to continue learning about yoga and how to extend its principles to how I make music and live life.

-– Sean Byrne, Viola, Ohio University, National Youth Orchestra of the USA, Boston University Tanglewood Institute
+– Sean Byrne, Violist, Ohio University, National Youth Orchestra of the USA, Boston University Tanglewood Institute

 Nicole uses her sophisticated knowledge of human anatomy and physiology to help her clients achieve theutmost in mental and physical well-being.
 I have invited her to speak for my colleagues at Weill Cornell Medical College in order to expand our own repertoire of potential complementary treatments for patients with anxiety and other mood disorders.
 Nicole is intelligent, thoughtful, a true artist and healer.

-– Anna Dickerman, M.D., Psychiatrist, New York-Presbyterian Hospital
+– Anna Dickerman, Violinist, M.D., Psychiatrist, New York-Presbyterian Hospital